- Need: To prevent new cases of HIV in rural Iowa.

 The risk of contracting HIV can be greatly reduced through Pre-Exposure Prophylaxis (PrEP), but the medication must be taken every day and patients need follow-up appointments every 3 months.
 In addition, rural residents often don't have access to it due to stigma, distance from the nearest specialist, and a shortage of primary care providers willing to prescribe and monitor PrEP.

-TelePrEP is a public health-partnered, virtual pharmacist model for PrEP delivery in rural Iowa.
+TelePrEP is a public health-partnered, virtual pharmacist model for PrEP delivery in rural and urban Iowa.
 TelePrEP partners include the Iowa Department of Public Health and University of Iowa Health Care.
-The TelePrEP pilot is funded by the Iowa Department of Public Health through a CDC Demonstration Project award.
+TelePrEP is funded by the Iowa Department of Public Health through a CDC Demonstration Project award.

 Project coordinators reach out to vulnerable populations, including people with sexually transmitted infections, sexual partners of people living with HIV, and people who inject drugs.